iYadavVaibhav/stem/docs/1-Software-Engineering/web-development.md

 - Laravel - PHP
 - Elastic.js - JS

 Auth is required for all request, so decouple and make a service of it.
 The gateway can take req and the authenticate it or reject it.
-Once autheticated it can send it to the correct service.
+Once authenticated it can send it to the correct service.

 **APIs** or **Headless** or **RESTful** backend can be build when we need to completely separate client from server.